 Start of Construction

 Grid Connection Date

-We prioritise engagement and consultation with local communities throughout the planning process and take great care to ensure our proposals meet the needs of local people and the local environment.
-Please ask a member of our team if you wish to be kept updated on our plans.
+Sallachy Wind Farm was granted planning consent by The Highland Council’s North Planning Applications Committee in April 2022.
+We are committed to continuing to prioritise engagement with local communities throughout the next stage of our project and we will take great care to ensure our proposals meet the needs of local people and the local environment.
+We will come forward with a confirmed timescale in the coming months.
+Please ask a member of our team if you wish to be kept updated on our plan.

 - David Bell Planning

 - Invicta Public Affairs

 For further information please contact email@example.com or call our Community Hotline on, 0141 212 7123.